nikooiko/job-board-sample-app/README.md

 - `gateway` - The gateway service is the entry point of the system.
 It is responsible for handling the authentication and authorization of the users.
 It also acts as a proxy for the other services.
-- `jobs` - The jobs service is responsible for managing the jobs.
-It is the only service that can create, update and delete jobs and updates search microservice after any job related operation.
-Using a task queue (Redis+Bull) it periodically (every 10 minutes) checks for jobs that are not yet uploaded to search service and uploads them and for jobs that are previously soft deleted but not yet removed from search index.
+- `jobs` - The jobs service is responsible for managing the job posts.
+It is the only service that can create, update and delete jobs and update search microservice after any job related operation.
+Using a task queue (Redis+Bull) it periodically (every 10 minutes) uploads jobs that are not yet uploaded to search service and removes soft deleted jobs that are not yet removed from search service.
 - `search` - The search service is responsible for indexing and searching jobs.
 It is used by the `jobs` service to update the index and by the `gateway` service to search for jobs.
 - `users` - The users service is responsible for managing the users.
 It is the only service that can create a user,